azliu0/azliu/logs/colophon.md

 The workflow for rendering blogs is approximately as follows:
 - Write the blog in a markdown file
-- Process the markdown using a script, which produces a more nicely formatted markdown file including things like headers, links, and a table of contents
+- Process the markdown using a script, which produces a more nicely formatted markdown file including things like headers, links, and a table of contents.
+The output of this script is the markdown you see when you press ``read markdown'' below.
 - mdsvex properly compiles the markdown into a Svelte component

+The font used everywhere [Figtree](https://fonts.google.com/specimen/Figtree).
 My domain is registered with [Namecheap](https://www.namecheap.com/) and the site is hosted on [Github Pages](https://pages.github.com/).
 I collect analytics with [Google](https://analytics.withgoogle.com/).

 I don't post often, but if you would like to, you can subscribe to my posts via [RSS](https://azliu.cc/feed.xml).
 All code for this website lives in [this repository](https://github.com/azliu0/azliu).